Netcentric/accesscontroltool/docs/Configuration.md

 property | comment | required
 --- | --- | ---
-private | The encrypted PKCS#8 key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-11).
-Non-encrypted keys are not supported for security reasons!
-The symmetrical encryption requires the privatePassword to be decrypted. | yes privatePassword | The password for decrypting the private key.
-The password itself must be encrypted with the AEM Crypto Support (i.e. encrypted with the AEM master key of the according instance).
-Therefore the value must start with `{`.
-Once the key is added to the keystore this password is no longer relevant as there the private key is encrypted with the password of the AEM keystore itself. | yes public | The public DER key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-13). .
+private | The encrypted (or since v2.7.0 non-encrypted) PKCS#8 key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-11).
+Non-encrypted keys should be used with care (usually only combined with security value interpolation)!
+In case of encrypted private keys the password must be given in `privatePassword` | yes privatePassword | The password for decrypting the encrypted private key.
+The password itself should be encrypted with the AEM Crypto Support (i.e. encrypted with the AEM master key of the according instance).
+Therefore the value should start with `{`.
+Alternatively one can rely on value interpolation for this value.
+Once the key is added to the keystore this password is no longer relevant as there the private key is encrypted with the password of the AEM keystore itself. | no public | The public DER key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-13). .
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set) certificate | The certificate in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-5.1).
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set)